njoroge-kelvin/List-UI-App/README.md

 A Bicycle sharing project.

-The project is aimed at providing bicycle sharing service to campus students at affordable prices and convenient time.
+The project is aimed at providing bicycle sharing service to campus students at affordable prices and at convenient times.

 ## Getting Started